Figure skating: Chen wins third straight world title as Hanyu falters

-STOCKHOLM (Reuters) - American Nathan Chen won the men’s singles gold for the third consecutive time at the figure skating world championships on Saturday as early favourite Yuzuru Hanyu of Japan fell short in Stockholm and finished third.
+STOCKHOLM (Reuters) - American Nathan Chen won the men’s gold for the third consecutive time at the figure skating world championships on Saturday while early favourite and double Olympic champion Yuzuru Hanyu finished third after his free skate fell apart.

+Victoria Sinitsina and Nikita Katsalapov captured the ice dance gold, making it the third title Russians had captured this week.
+However, with Russia banned at such events under sanctions imposed by the World Anti-Doping Agency (WADA), they skated as FSR athletes under the flag of the Russian figure skating federation.

+Americans Madison Hubble and Zachary Donohue finished second, with Piper Gilles and Paul Poirier securing the bronze for Canada.

 Hanyu was in the lead after the short program while Chen was third.
 But the 21-year-old American, who has not lost since the Pyeongchang Winter Olympics in 2018, produced a breathtaking performance to bag his 10th consecutive international gold.